 Dear Converse Parent/Guardian,

-Converse College would like to share information with you that may affect your daughter.
+Converse would like to share information with you that may affect your daughter or son.
 As most parents are aware, alcohol abuse is an ongoing national concern for colleges and universities.
 Alcohol offenses are handled by the Civitas Council, which is made up of students elected from each class by their peers.
 They use the sanctions below as guidelines when adjudicating a case.
 Typical sanctions are as follows:

 - 1st Offense: Alcohol education program, $50 fine